sayedm77/Tipsy/README.md

 - Swift
 - XCode
-The code was built using programming best practices and conforming to MVC (Model-View-Controller) design pattern.
+The code was built using programming best practices